PhillypHenning/Witchlight/Sessions/Arc-2/Session-6.md

-Reminders for writing:
-1. Di will be effected by the Grung poisons
-    - Start with a rash as he is working with Sue then have it hit him all at once, multiple checks with increased difficulty

 # Game Reminders
 1. Karag has the cursed shield on him and still doesn't know it yet
 2. Di is effected by the Grung poison